-When you sign up, you will also recieve a copy of the eBook “How to Homeschool in Canada.”
-I created this guide as a way to cut through the chaos and help walk you through the decisions you need to make as you are starting out.
+When you sign up, you will also receive a copy of the eBook “How to Homeschool in Canada.”
+I created this guide to cut through the chaos and help walk you through the decisions you need to make as you are starting out.

 Step Two: Understand the Rules.